47cryptoronin/47cryptoronin.github.io/index.md

 Each ronin is unique and has different skills to serve you.

-They can be your loyal guardian to protect you virtually or a good partner to travel metaverse, and a lot more.
+They can be your loyal guardian to protect you virtually or a good partner to travel the metaverse, and a lot more.

 ![47CryptoRonin](./assets/image/banner.png)
 ### How to get 47 Crypto Ronin